The Focal Quantal Response Equilibrium: Modeling Focality

 Therefore, the regret-based focal sets are consistent with observed choice frequencies in these matching pennies games.
-In fact, the observed choice frequencies can be matched relatively well with the Focal Logit Equilibrium with the same $\lambda=0.41$.
+In fact, the observed choice frequencies can be matched relatively well with the Focal Logit Equilibrium with the same $\lambda=0.41$, as we demonstrated in Section 4.2.